 \section{Abstract}

-Machine unlearning (MU) aims to remove the influence of certain data points from a trained model without costly retraining.
-Most practical MU algorithms are only approximate and their performance can only be assessed empirically.
-Care must therefore be taken to make empirical comparisons as representative as possible.
-A common practice is to run the MU algorithm multiple times independently starting from the same trained model.
-In this work, we demonstrate that this practice can give highly non-representative results because -- even for the same architecture and same dataset -- some MU methods can be highly sensitive to the choice of random number seed used for model training.
-We therefore recommend that empirical comparisons of MU algorithms should also reflect the variability across different model training seeds.
+Machine unlearning aims to remove the influence of certain data points from a trained model without costly retraining.
+Most practical unlearning algorithms are only approximate and their performance can only be assessed empirically.
+Common practice is to run unlearning algorithms multiple times independently (i.e., using multiple \emph{unlearning seeds}) starting from the same trained model (i.e., using only a single \emph{training seed}).
+In image-classification experiments, this practice can give non-representative results as unlearning performance can be sensitive to the choice of training seed.
+This is particularly relevant for deterministic unlearning methods which always produce the same result when started from the same trained model.
+Further experiments on federated learning-to-rank, and large language models confirm that this issue extends beyond image classification.
+We also explain why increasing the number of unlearning seeds cannot generally compensate for the lack of multiple training seeds.
+Finally, we give guidance on how to select the number of training and unlearning seeds.